DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

 In the `if` statement that followed, the `Kmeans` algorithm is called to generate `n_group` classes/clusters.

-Additional randomness is added to the numerical features by:
+Additional randomness is added to the numerical features by the following:

 ```python
         # Add some random noise to the numerical features